ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftCruise.rst

 IAircraftCruise
 ===============

-.. py:class:: IAircraftCruise
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftCruise

    object

    Interface used to access the cruise options for an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftCruise

 Overview
 --------